prototypefund/dark-crystal-protocol-specification/README.md

 - ***'theft'*** - key compromise - eg: I forgot my computer on a train and no idea who might have it.
 - ***'inheritance'*** - following death or incapacitation, a key can be recovered by heirs.

+## Peer experience

+This is a technical specification of the protocol.
+Many stages of the process will be automated and not visible to the peers.
+Interface recommendations and peer stories are described in a separate document.

 ## Setup process

 ### Step 1 - Combine secret with contextual metadata